 Savory, sweet and filling all in one.
 The noodles weren’t too al dente, carrots had a nice crunch and the bean sprout to noodle ratio were equal in portion.
 While the shrimp played the background role, the flavors were harmonious and nothing was bland.

-If the last dish wasn’t enough to smack us around with flavor.
-This quasi-sounding comic book sound effect, came to life the moment it was placed on the table and sat in my mouth.
+As if the last dish wasn’t enough to smack us around with flavor.
+This quasi-sounding comic book sound effect came to life the moment it was placed on the table and sat in my mouth.
 Now, I’m an avid Omnivore (90% animal and 10% greens) and never have I seen a meat dish take the background role of this culinary relationship.
 The sweet peppers, mint, and chili all sliced through my palatable senses.
 Whereas the meat, well was somewhat empty in flavor and soul (Shang Tsung are you secretly turning me Vegetarian?).

 For those who are curious of the wallet damage and aftermath of our experience…